 Common Mistakes That Cause Miller Trusts to Fail

-2. State of Georgia is not named as primary residual beneficiary.
-Without this clause the trust is not a 42 USC 1396p(d)(4)(B) trust.
+2. State of Georgia is not named as remainder beneficiary.
+Without a clause naming the Georgia Department of Community Health, the trust is not a 42 USC 1396p(d)(4)(B) trust.

 3. Applicant is sole trustee.
 This creates a conflict; an independent trustee is required.